 By default, emails that are sent to 300 or more recipients will require approval.
-This number can be changed by configuring the block settings of the Communication Entry block (for the simple editor) or the Communication Entry Wizard block (for the wizard).
+This number can be changed by configuring the block settings of the Communication block.

 When an email requires approval, its status will be set to Pending Approval and members of the RSR - Communication Approvers group will receive an email.
 Note that this is the only group that will receive the approval emails.